 Far East adventures, jungles, wildlife and awe-inspiring sites

 Fewer places on the planet constantly defy the imagination like Asia and the Far East.
-Once a rite of passage for cash-strapped backpackers and students, it has seriously upped its game to emerge as the go-to luxury destination for grown-ups - all of whom are keen to experience spirited cities, atmospheric jungles, wondrous wildlife, diamond-white beaches, and an unrivalled selection of awe-inspiring cultural sites.
+In recent years it has seriously upped its game to emerge as the go-to luxury destination for travellers keen to experience spirited cities, atmospheric jungles, wondrous wildlife, diamond-white beaches, and an unrivalled selection of awe-inspiring cultural sites.
 To see and do everything would take several lifetimes, so we suggest you start with this list.

 Hang out with elephants in the jungle of southern Thailand

-Elephant tourism is big business in Thailand, but sadly the population of these loveable giants is declining at a rapid rate (there are now only around 2,000 left, a shocking 60 per cent of which are held captive for the purpose of entertainment).
+When you think of Thailand one of the key attractions is the gorgeous Elephant population, but sadly the population of these loveable giants is declining at a rapid rate (there are now only an estimated 3,000-4,000 left, with a shocking amount still held captive for entertainment purposes).
 Luckily, there’s a growing number of sanctuaries that have taken huge strides to swerve away from illegal activity, instead aiming to protect elephants by implementing responsible and ethical practices.
 One of the most remarkable is Elephant Hills - the luxury tented camp that ups the ante by respecting both the elephants (riding is a strict no-no) and the natural environment within Khao Sok National Park.
 As the name suggests, there’s a slew of elephant encounters and experiences on offer: playing, bathing, feeding, wrinkle-polishing, scrubbing with coconut husks, and hanging out with mahouts (caretakers).
 You’ll also find a fabulous selection of “soft” adventure tours, including canoeing on the Sok River, sailing through Takuapa’s mangrove swamps, staking out wildlife on forest treks, and spending the night at the extraordinary floating Rainforest Camp on the peaceful Cheow Larn Lake.
 Unsurprisingly, this incredible place has scooped the Tourism Authority of Thailand’s prestigious Green Excellence Awards for Animal Welfare every year since 2014.

 What else can I do?
-Given that this is posh camping and not your average canvas get-up, there’s plenty to please style-seekers.
+Given that this is a luxury camping experience and not your average canvas get-up, there’s plenty to please style-seekers.
 Expect safari-style accommodation with elegant colonial décor, en-suite bathrooms, private hammocks, traditional Thai cuisine that’s enjoyed around communal tables, and a central swimming pool for views of rainforest-clad mountains.

 More information and to book: Elephant Hills, Khao Sok